billkarsh/SpikeGLX/Markdown/UserManual.md

 > Tip: For some settings, 'Never' might not appear as a choice.
 Try typing either 'never' or '0' directly into the box.

+#### Power Mode Slider

+First, a reminder to acquire data plugged into AC power.
+In some versions of Windows 10, for some laptops, there is a user control that impacts the performance of your machine.
+Look in the System Tray area of the Windows Task Bar for the battery icon.
+Open that window.
+If you see a slider called `Power mode`, then (while on AC power) slide it all the way to the right before doing acquisition runs.

+#### Power Notes

+Be aware that the Lenovo `Vantage` applications include a setting for `Airplane Power Mode` which, if enabled, cause the machine to run at half speed, even when plugged in.
+This is not what you want for data acquisition.
+Other laptops may have similar energy saving modes that you should probably disable when you need maximum performance.

+Do not do acquisition runs immediatly after a reboot!
+Whenever you reboot the computer, allow at least 2 minutes (5 is better) for the OS to complete the launching and initialization of services and apps.
+The computer can be very busy during startup, which can destabilize the run.

 #### Graphics Problems